-If you have already provided a submission to the Commission on that proposed development, you will be notified that submissions have been re-opened.
+The Commission may choose to re-open written submissions on additional material that is being considered after the close of the standard submission period.
+If you have already provided a submission to the Commission on that proposed development, you will be notified that submissions have been re-opened, typically for a period up to seven days.
+A statement to that effect will also be placed on the Commission's website.